Dharma - Merit - Meditation - Nectar - Liberation - Emptiness - Process - Awakening

 Indeed, "nirvâna" points to an insight not different from criticism par excellence, free from all essentialist picture-thinking and substantialist thought.
 It focuses on a study of the mind and the practice of a flexible, adaptable, free mind.
 Strong like an anvil, it heads towards the wisdom realizing the true nature of all phenomena.
 Unlike Western thought, this wisdom cannot be understood without the method of meditation.

 The core teachings of Buddha, in particular those of the Mâdhyamika-Prâsangika, are found to be in harmony with Western critical science, in casu critical epistemology and its strict nominalism.
-To deal with conventional reality and its interdependent mental & sensate events, it advocates, in agreement with system theory, chaostheory & process philosophy, dependent arising as the "king of logic" (cf. Tsongkhapa).
+To deal with conventional reality and its interdependent mental & sensate events, it advocates, in agreement with system theory, chaostheory & Process Philosophy, dependent arising as the "king of logic" (cf. Tsongkhapa).

 In accord with the Middle Way, both eternalism (accepting unchanging objective and/or subjective substances) & nihilism (rejecting both substances & mere existence) are avoided.

-© Wim van den Dungen, Antwerp - 2010
+© Wim van den Dungen

 philo@sofiatopia.org l Acknowledgments l SiteMap l Bibliography